Thomas Rennie (ferry): History

-In 1965, the Rennie had a stack fire when its engines overheated.
-The William Lyon Mackenzie fireboat was able to douse the flames while Toronto Harbour Police evacuated the passengers.
-In 1968, the Rennie crashed into Queen's Quay ferry dock when it failed to reverse its engines.
+In 1965, Thomas Rennie had a stack fire when its engines overheated.
+The fireboat William Lyon Mackenzie was able to douse the flames while Toronto Harbour Police evacuated the passengers.
+In 1968, Thomas Rennie crashed into Queen's Quay ferry dock when it failed to reverse its engines.
 Eight children and four adults were taken to hospital with non-life-threatening injuries.
 The collision damaged the dock but the ferry was not damaged.

-In 1976, while on a party cruise, a 21-year-old male passenger fell into the harbour from the Rennie.
+In 1976, while on a party cruise, a 21-year-old male passenger fell from Thomas Rennie into the harbour.
 The man spent several minutes in the water clinging to a ring buoy until Harbour Police arrived.
-He had to be treated for shock.
+He was treated for shock.